chamathkar/AI-Text-Summarizer/README.md

 # 📝 AI Text Summarizer Web App

 A sleek, modern, and responsive web application that uses **Puter.js AI** 🤖 to generate concise summaries from long text inputs.
-Runs entirely in the browser — no backend or API keys required ⚡.
+Runs entirely in the browser — no API keys required ⚡.

 ## ✨ Features
 - 🖊️ Summarize long text instantly